 Texas Tech Atmospheric Science Group

 Welcome to the home page of the Atmospheric Science Group at Texas Tech University in Lubbock, Texas.
 We are part of the Geosciences Department which is in the College of Arts and Sciences.
-We are physically located on the 12th floor of the College of Business Administration building.
+We are physically located on the 12th floor of the Media and Communication building.
 Our group maintains a strong commitment to both teaching and research in Atmospheric Science.

 We offer a program of study leading to the Master of Science degree in Atmospheric Science and the Ph.D. degree in Geosciences.
 In addition, courses in Atmospheric Science are offered at the undergraduate level to meet the general education requirements at Texas Tech University.
 A minor in Atmospheric Science is offered for both B.S. and B.A. students

 ATMO PROFESSOR AWARDED FOR RESEARCH EXCELLENCE - Dec.
 2015